 Researchers have been unable to identify a single cause for ADHD.
-A combination of genes, environmental factors, and possibly diet seem to influence the likelihood a person will be diagnosed with ADHD.
-Many studies suggest genes are the largest factors in determining who develops ADHD and who does not.
+A combination of genes, environmental factors, and possibly diet seem to influence the likelihood of a person developing ADHD.

 Having a family member with ADHD makes you more likely to also have the disorder.
 Children who have ADHD typically have a parent, sibling, or other close relative with ADHD.
-In fact, according to the National Institutes of Health one third of fathers who have or had ADHD will have children who will be diagnosed with ADHD.
+In fact, according to the National Institutes of Health (NIH), at least one third of fathers who have or had ADHD will have children who will be diagnosed with ADHD.

-Unlike potential environmental causes of ADHD, DNA cannot be changed.
+Unlike potential environmental causes of ADHD, DNA can’t be changed.
 As research has narrowed in on what causes ADHD, scientists recognize the strong role genetics play.
 Therefore, much of the research into ADHD is devoted to understanding genes.
 In 2010, British researchers identified small pieces of DNA that are either duplicated or missing in the brains of children with ADHD.
 These affected genetic segments have also been linked to autism and schizophrenia.